yv/rasa-bot-demo/README.md

 # Simple RASA Demo
-This repository aims to demonstrate how you can progress further from the simple RASA moodbot (the result of `rasa init`) to something that's actually useful in some sense.
+This repository aims to demonstrate how you can progress further from the simple RASA moodbot (the result of `rasa init`) to something that's actually useful in the sense of having a user enter messages in a web-based widget on one side and running actions in an action server on the other side.

 For security reasons, it is not advisable to expose a RASA server or the action server to the open internet.
 This should help you to get started,